Once Cursed, Twice Shy

 The bunny was toast.

-I jumped toward the flying net and caught it before it reached the flames.
-Pulling the rabbit against my chest, I singed the shoelace of my sneaker as I landed at the edge of the fire.
-I leapt away from the heat as time returned to normal.
+I jumped toward the flying net and pulled the rabbit out of the air, singeing the shoelace of my sneaker as I landed at the edge of the fire.
+With the creature cradled against my chest, I leapt away from the heat as time returned to normal.

 The woman, realizing I’d saved the hare, let out a scream of frustration.